8888clockradio/iridescentCoconutSynth/README.md

 You can hear a quick demo here: https://www.georgerosar.com/wp-content/uploads/2020/11/synthDemo.mp3

-Here's a demo of the latest version, the USB audio from the computer is slightly being messed with. https://www.georgerosar.com/wp-content/uploads/2020/11/synthTestTwo_01.mp3
+Here's a demo of the latest version, the USB audio from the computer is slightly being messed with.
+Playing over house music and a key on the piano flips it into mutation mode or computer background music in iTunes.

+https://www.georgerosar.com/wp-content/uploads/2020/11/synthTestTwo_01.mp3

 The project was originally intended to connect via WI-FI and have a web-server to control it.